nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Displays information on the available commands in the terminal.
+You can view information on the available commands in the terminal.

 Format: `help [COMMAND]`